 Retail isn’t the only industry where distanced interactions are moving to mobile.
 Companies requiring health checks for customers and/or employees use mobile CX to streamline the process and eliminate frustrating queues.
 (For example, an event where people need pre-screening before entering, a company that requires employees to report symptoms before entering the workplace, or a travel company that must comply with inter-border regulations.)

-Also consider video-based interactions — whether checking in with a health provider about new symptoms, getting visual guidance from customer service about a tech question, or learning what repairs were performed on your car from your auto mechanic.
+Also consider video chat interactions — whether checking in with a health provider about new symptoms, getting visual guidance from customer service about a tech question, or learning what repairs were performed on your car from your auto mechanic.
 In these days of relationships at a distance, the phone is truly the multi-tool for customer experience.

 Want to learn more about how mobile CX is transforming customer experience and helping businesses grow?
 Take a look at our series of reports: Customer experience in a transformed world.